Centurion Air Cargo Flight 164: Investigation

-Engine #1 then suffered a failure of the low-pressure turbine, which resulted in ejection of engine parts through the engine exhaust.
-The failure originated in the third stage of the LPT, engineers believe the failure started with the loss of a number of guide vanes or the loss of a large piece of outside air seal due to thermal damage.
+Engine 1 then suffered a failure of the low-pressure turbine, which resulted in ejection of engine parts through the engine exhaust.
+The failure originated in the third stage of the LPT, and engineers believe the failure started with the loss of a number of guide vanes or the loss of a large piece of outside air seal due to thermal damage.
 Although an overboost condition existed outside regular engine operation range, the application of such engine power for a short period of time should not have caused an engine failure.
 The exact cause of the engine failure could not be determined.

-Investigators noted that engine #2 suffered a rapid decline of EPR and recovery of EPR for five times, each lasting for about 2–3 seconds, the surges happening at 87 seconds, 33 seconds, 13 and 3 seconds before impact.
+Investigators noted that engine 2 suffered a rapid decline of EPR and recovery of EPR for five times, each lasting for about two to three seconds, with the surges occurring at eight-seven, thirty-three, thirteen, and three seconds before impact, respectively.
 Eventually, the aircraft crashed.

 On 22 August 2011, the investigation board finally published the final report.
-The crash was caused by the failure of two engines of the aircraft, specifically engine number 4 and engine number 1.
-The number 4 engine suffered a non-recoverable surge during the rotation.
+The crash was caused by the failure of two engines of the aircraft, engine 4 and engine 1.
+Engine 4 suffered a non-recoverable surge during rotation.
 The aircraft then struggled to climb.
-As the flight crew were conducting the emergency procedure, the number 1 engine somehow failed.
+As the flight crew were conducting the emergency procedure, the engine 1 failed.
 With two engines malfunctioning, the aircraft was unable to sustain flight in its configuration.
 It began to experience problems with a third engine, the inboard left-hand JT9D, which repeatedly surged.